 HARPSWELL RETROFIT

-The energy focus of this project was to improve the airtightness and the overall R-values throughout.
-This included adding 2” of insulation to the outside, new windows throughout, and spray foam over the extensive ledge in the basement/lower floor.
-Energy modeling was used to find the point at which an aerothermal system could effectively replace the old oil-filled boiler.
+The deep energy retrofit included adding 2" of exterior insulation throughout, new windows, and spray foam over the extensive ledge in the basement/lower floor.
+Energy modeling helped determine the optimal insulation levels that would allow an air-source heat pump system to effectively replace the old oil-filled boiler.

 Project size: 2,645 sf